 When discussing the effect of water surface tension on lung compliance, a famous diagram is often pulled out which demonstrates what would happen of that air-liquid interface was not there.
 It is a compliance curve of a cat lung (Cat 27's lung, to be precise) which was filled with saline.

 This specific version of this diagram comes from T.E.
 Morgan (1971), but its origins are much older.
 These data were first published in 1929 by Kurt von Neergaard.
 At a basic level, this demonstrates that the surface tension of the alveoli makes the lung much more difficult to inflate, i.e. it is one of the most important determinants of lung compliance.
 With surface tension abolished (no surface, no tension!) the lung inflates apparently effortlessly, and notably also loses the poorly compliant early part of the compliance curve.
+We are all grateful to Dr Hopkinson, one of the readers, who has submitted this video of a PV look from a surfactant-lacking neonate, as it illustrates the same concept:

 The surface tension of water is about 70 mN/m at body temperature, whereas the surface tension of the alveolar surface fluid is obviously quite different.
 Clements (1957) used a Wilhelmy balance to test the surface tension of mushed lung extract ("mince of whole lungs in normal saline, filtered through loosely-packed cotton") and determined that its surface tension varied from 46 to 10 mN/m, with a substantial hysteresis.
 This was later confirmed by Schurch Goerke & Clements in 1976.
 Lachmann et al (1980) demonstrated what this difference means for lung compliance by comparing rabbit lungs before and after a lavage which removed all the surfactant.
 Their graphics (below) demonstrate the substantial decrease in compliance (it was essentially halved).